lucydot/effmass/README.md

 **Plot fits to the dispersion:**
 Selected bandstructure segments and approximations to the dispersion (assuming a Kane, quadratic, or higher order fit) can be visualised.

-The [command line interface](## Installation) provides basic functionality for calculating parabolic effective masses.
+The [command line interface](##Installation) provides basic functionality for calculating parabolic effective masses.
-For those who have a basic familiarity with Python there is an API which provides access to more (non-parabolic) effective mass definitions.
+For those who have a basic familiarity with Python there is an API which provides access to all features, including non-parabolic effective mass definitions.

 Depending on the functionality and level of approximation you are looking for, it may be that one of the packages listed [here](https://effmass.readthedocs.io/en/latest/Related%20packages.html) will suit your needs better.